-The Carl D. Perkins Grant can help change this.
 The Perkins Grant provides secondary and postsecondary schools with funding to support career and technical education programs — including engineering curriculum.
-This article explains how Perkins funding works, what qualifies for this funding, and more, so schools can gain access to the support they need to equip the next generation for the technical workplace.
+This article explains how the Perkins Grant works, what qualifies for Perkins funding, and more, so schools can gain access to the support they need to equip the next generation for the technical workplace.

-- The states are then responsible for allocating that funding to the secondary school districts and postsecondary institutions in their state.
+- The states are then responsible for allocating that Perkins funding to the secondary school districts and postsecondary institutions in their state.
 Each state has a formula for how it distributes its Perkins funding, and they have control over how much goes to secondary vs. postsecondary schools.
 Since it’s a Perkins career and technical education grant, the money is awarded only for programs that support career and technical education.

-For example, as of the 2006 Act, states must distribute at least 85 percent of their Basic State Grant funds to local programs that provide resources to disadvantaged schools and students.
+For example, as of the 2006 Carl D. Perkins Act, states must distribute at least 85 percent of their Basic State Grant funds to local programs that provide resources to disadvantaged schools and students.
 At the same time, states may reserve up to 10 percent of funding for leadership and up to 5 percent (or $250,000 — whichever is greater) for administrative purposes.

-Software licenses: Perkins Grant funding can support the purchase of CTE-related software licenses, such as eLearning platforms, technical programs, and more.
+- Software licenses: Perkins Grant funding can support the purchase of CTE-related software licenses, such as eLearning platforms, technical programs, and more.

-Field trips and student groups: CTE learning activities are supported by Perkins funding, and grant money can go toward necessary travel expenses for these initiatives as well as materials, etc. Federal funds can also be used to support travel for staff members accompanying students to CTE leadership activities above the local district level.
+- Field trips and student groups: CTE learning activities are supported by Perkins funding, and grant money can go toward necessary travel expenses for these initiatives as well as materials, etc. Federal funds can also be used to support travel for staff members accompanying students to CTE leadership activities above the local district level.

-Work-based learning programs: Internship programs, joint programs, services and activities with community-based organizations, and apprenticeship programs are supported by Perkins Grant funding.
+- Work-based learning programs: Internship programs, joint programs, services and activities with community-based organizations, and apprenticeship programs are supported by Perkins Grant funding.

-Career guidance and placement programs: Perkins Grant funding can be used to support career guidance/counseling personnel and equipment.
+- Career guidance and placement programs: Perkins Grant funding can be used to support career guidance/counseling personnel and equipment.
 Funding can be used to create a new career guidance program or to expand on an existing program.

 The Carl Perkins Grant application will look a little different for each state.
 The majority of states will use some kind of online application portal to capture Perkins Grant applications.
 For example, in California, grant seekers must log in to the Perkins Grant Management System.
 Whereas, in Wisconsin, they use the WISEgrants portal, an innovative federal grants management system.

 The deadlines for submitting your Perkins Grant application depend — you guessed it — on your state.
 It’s also up to the states to determine at what point throughout the school year funding is given to schools.

 The Federal Perkins Loan program helps undergraduate and graduate students pay for the cost of their postsecondary education.
 Perkins Loans carry a fixed five percent interest rate and must be repaid following a nine-month grace period, which starts once the student is no longer enrolled at the school.
 The institution’s financial aid office determines who receives a Perkins Loan and how much money each individual will be awarded.
 Undergraduate students can receive a maximum of $5,000 a year (totaling no more than $27,000 over the course of their program), and graduate students can be awarded up to $8,000 a year (not to exceed $60,000 in total).